Environment

 Package manager

-The agent auto-detects the system’s package manager to install, update, and remove packages:
+The agent auto-detects the system’s package manager to install, update, and remove packages:- APK for Alpine Linux

 - APT for Debian/Ubuntu